Winter Hummingbird Research

 We have several migration sites where we capture and band Ruby-throated Hummingbirds.
 The data we collect on the hummingbirds include timing of migration and other life histories information including age, sex, weight, fat, and molt data.

 On September 26th, 2019, Emma received a call from a birder who lives along Fort Morgan Peninsula, west of Gulf Shores, Alabama.
 He observed a banded male Ruby-throated coming to his feeder.
-Emma recaptured the bird (left above) and discovered it had been banded early that year on the bird's breeding grounds in Chesterville, Massachusetts (above right).
+Emma recaptured the bird (left above) and discovered it had been banded early that year on the bird's breeding grounds in Chesterville, Maryland (above right).
 Data like this allow us to study hummingbirds' life histories.